 In spite of COVID-19, FY20 was a heavy OPTEMPO year for CST.
 It conducted CBRN training across the state of Arkansas with its federal and civilian partners.
 The team also conducted multi-CST training with Oklahoma's 63rd CST, and exercised its New Madrid Seismic Zone response plan.
 Additional training events included Army North Collective Lanes evaluations at Red River Army Depot in New Boston, TX and Hazardous Material Technician recertification in North Little Rock.
-The team conducted 10 steady-state missions in support of the University of Arkansas and Arkansas State University home football games, as well as the Little Rock Marathon.
+The team conducted 10 steady-state missions in support of the University of Arkansas and Arkansas State University home football games.

+Arkansas and Arkansas State University home football games, as well as the Little Rock Marathon.
 CST also hosted mobile training teams from the NGB J3 Operations Directorate and the Active Army's CCDC Chemical Biological Center for advanced chemical and radiological training.